 At the University of Stirling, we have a range of scholarships to help students from all backgrounds make the most of their time here.
-There are 35 scholarships on offer for postgraduate taught students and 10 scholarships for postgraduate research students.
+There are 52 scholarships on offer for postgraduate taught students and 15 scholarships for postgraduate research students.

 Apply for a Government Loan

 There are a number of loan options for students depending on their nationality and residence status.

 🏴 Scottish students: The Student Awards Agency (SAAS) can provide a loan of up to £10,000 to help both full-time and part-time students cover tuition fees and living costs.

 These loans are available to eligible Scottish students taking eligible full-time and part-time postgraduate courses.
 This also includes eligible online courses.